cedarville-university/tdxlib/README.md

           >>> accounts = tdx.get_all_accounts()

 7. Congratulations!
 You now have the power of the TeamDynamix API at your fingertips.
-For information on the methods and classes included with TDXLib, check out our documentation on [ReadtheDocs.io](http://tdxlib.readthedocs.io).
+For more detailed tutorials on how to use TDXLib to manipulate Tickets and Asset, as well as for information on the methods and classes included with TDXLib, check out our documentation on [ReadtheDocs.io](http://tdxlib.readthedocs.io).

 ##  TDXLib Implementation status and Future Plans